-Black Bolt No. 6 definitely elevated & humanized Crusher Creel in my eyes over the course of the series.
+Black Bolt No. 6 definitely elevated and humanized Crusher Creel in my eyes over the course of the series.
 Creel became more than a brutish thug who frequently tangled with Thor/Hulk.
 He was willing to sacrifice life/freedom/seeing his wife again to guarantee that his fellow prisoners could taste freedom.
-But based on Creel’s power set, I am sure that he’ll eventually reform & return.
+But based on Creel’s power set, I am sure that he’ll eventually reform and return.
 The Jailer was more a plot device than an actual character.
 I hope that they eventually flesh him in the future.
 The story of the Inhuman that was banished to this hellish prison & what crime led him to this point.

-All New Guardians of the Galaxy No. 11 revealed Talonar’s true identity & his relationship to Rich Rider.
+All New Guardians of the Galaxy No. 11 revealed Talonar’s true identity and his relationship to Rich Rider.
 It also confirmed that these current Raptors are different from the Darkhawk variety.
 I hope they reveal what led to this change in the ranks.

 Slots No. 1 is another series like Southern Bastard that I would love to see on the small or big screen.

 Regression No. 5 reminds me of the creepy experimental horror movies that you would see on cable tv during the wee hours of the morning.

 All-Star Batman No. 14 was a nice conclusion of an Alfred focused tale.
 Hope to see more of the Alfred clone in the future.

 Justice League No. 30 surprised me with the revelation of Sovereign’s true identity and how Aquaman became so damaged.

 Spider-Man No. 21 surprised me that Cable has an interest in Miles and knows his dad.

 Avengers No. 672 and X-Men Gold No. 13 reminded me of those old super hero team-up/fellowship issue that I loved as a kid.